-I buttered and toasted whole wheat hoagie buns, piled them high with the beer battered catfish, topped it off with piles of Red Pepper-Garlic Slaw and then drizzled it all with a delicious Just Mayo Sriracha from Hampton Creek.
+I buttered and toasted whole wheat hoagie buns, piled them high with the beer battered catfish, topped it off with piles of Red Pepper-Garlic Slaw.
+We also love adding tartar sauce to our catfish po boys!

 Cody declared it was the best thing he had ever put in his mouth.
 I love it when they say that.
 Actually, it was really amazing and something I will make again and again.

 We also love these crispy Fish Sticks for a quick weeknight dinner.
 Easy to make with any firm fish that you have on hand.

 Heat oil to 350 degrees F. Combine mayonnaise, sour cream, vinegar, sugar and salt together until smooth.
 Add slaw and red pepper and toss to combine.
 Cover and refrigerate until ready to serve.
 Lightly butter the hoagie buns and toast lightly.